robertvazan/rvscaffold/guidelines/java/maven.md

 # Maven Guidelines

 This document provides guidelines for structuring the `pom.xml` file in Java projects, as mentioned in the [Java Project Guidelines](README.md).
+An annotated [example `pom.xml`](example-pom.xml) is available for reference.

 The `pom.xml` file is the core of a Maven project.
 It should be well-structured and contain all necessary information to build, test, and distribute the project.